 In this context, a standard patent would only be granted for subject matter that meets all the following tests:

 - The matter arose because of a technical intervention of a person to produce something which is not the same as the natural source material.
-(A patent cannot be granted for a mere discovery of biological material - you cannot go out into the countryside, discover a new plant and get patent protection for it.
-Neither can you patent a new plant you have by chance found in your back-yard.)
+A patent cannot be granted just for the discovery of biological material.
+You cannot just discover a new plant and get patent protection for it.

 - The matter is inventive when compared to what is known.